NetApp/harvest/cmd/poller/plugin/README.md

 ```
 ## compute_metric

-This rule creates the new metric (of type `float64`) using the existing metric values.
+This rule creates a new metric (of type float64) using the provided scalar or an existing metric value combined with a mathematical operation.

-Note that you don't define the numeric values yourself, instead, you only provide the metric names with operation,
-the plugin will fetch the value of each given metric and store the result of mathematical operation in new given custom metric.
+You can provide a numeric value or a metric name with an operation.
+The plugin will use the provided number or fetch the value of a given metric, perform the requested mathematical operation, and store the result in new custom metric.

 Currently, we support these operations: ADD SUBTRACT MULTIPLY DIVIDE